libretro/docs/docs/library/geargrafx.md

 - **HuC6280A Audio Chip** [geargrafx_psg_huc6280a] (**Enabled**|Disabled)

-	Enable or disable the HuC6280A audio chip emulation.
-The HuC6280A provides the PSG (Programmable Sound Generator) functionality.
+	Enable the HuC6280A audio chip, as found in the SuperGrafx and CoreGrafx I. When disabled, the original HuC6280 chip from the PC Engine is used instead.

 - **PSG Volume** [geargrafx_psg_volume] (**100**|0 - 200)